sadanandpai/git-guide/README.md

 ### 18. I followed the above steps, but getting conflicts after git pull.

-If there are code changes on the smae region from multiple commits, the conflicts will occur.
+If there are code changes on the same region from multiple commits, the conflicts will occur.
 You need resolve all the conflicts and proceed.

 - Resolve all the conflicts
 - Stage files `git add <file-path>`